 Skip to main content...

-There seems to be lots of confusion with W0CHP-PiStar-Dash (WPSD) and DMR functionality.
-This document serves to hopefully clear that up.
+There seems to be lots of confusion with WPSD and DMR functionality; This document serves to help clear that up.

 Table of Contents: